cgdilley/SprelfJSON/README.md

 class Square(Shape):
     side_length: float

-    @classmethod
-    def model_identity(cls) -> str:
-        return "square" # Value in the 'type' field for this subclass
+    # Use default identity for this class (class's name, 'Square')

 # You can then have a model containing a list of shapes
 class Drawing(JSONModel):